Resources for Relaxed Screenings

 Here are some links to resources from other organisations:

-These resources have been collated during the course of a Film Hub North supported Relaxed Screening project by Beacon Films CIC.
+These resources have been collated during the course of a Film Hub North supported Relaxed Screening project by Daydream Cinema and Beacon Films CIC.

 Autism Friendly Cinema: